 If you or your student has been invited to a scholarship interview, congratulations!
-The committee made the choice for a reason and the scholarship money is one step closer.
+The committee made a choice for a reason, and the scholarship money is one step closer.

 It will pay to learn what is expected in a scholarship interview and be as prepared as possible to answer the most common questions.

 Just like the extensive research that is found in How to Win College Scholarships, learning how to WOW the judges in a scholarship interview is just plain SMART.

 Students, first and foremost, SMILE!